Join a department that can support the Diploma or Certificate of Emergency Medicine

 - Based in a city that offers the best of beach and country life

 As an Emergency Medicine Senior Medical Practitioner, you will become part of a multidisciplinary team where you will find yourself supported by Specialists whilst in return offering your own support to junior staff and registrars.
 With varied presentations being seen, you will help to deliver a high quality of clinical care to all patients, including having to offer extended periods of critical care in certain cases.
-With active teaching programs for both senior and junior doctors, the department is able to support those wishing to do the Diploma and Certificate of Emergency Medicine.
+With active teaching programs for both senior and junior doctors, the department is able to support those wishing to complete the Diploma or Certificate of Emergency Medicine.

 This 100 bed regional hospital offers various services including the busy Emergency Department which sees a significant number of high acuity and trauma patients.
 With approximately 30,000 presentations being seen annually, the department is considered a Regional Resource Centre, taking referrals from across the region.
 With an admission rate of 20%, there is a 30% paediatric load and due to there being no ICU or Mental Health Unit, additional skills are required to manage critical care for these patients.